 Each year, like a much loved terrapin (probably named after a TMNT member), the UKGE has to grown to fit whatever space is given to it and is all the stronger for it.
 Even the vast hotel could no longer contain it.
 So this year, it’s 10th anniversary year, it has had another step change and moved into the humongous NEC 1.
 The trade hall is massively bigger… but is it better?…

-It’s the last day of the UK Games Expo 2015 here at the Birmingham Metropole and I have just walked out of a seminar in the success of Carcassonne.
+It’s the last day of the UK Games Expo 2015 here at the Birmingham Metropole and I have just walked out of a seminar on the success of Carcassonne.

-I hoping to share photos with you.
-However, as there were prototypes on display it was forbidden.
+I was hoping to share photos with you.
+However, as there were prototypes on display, photography was understandably forbidden.

-I can tell that there are 3 stand alone Carcassonne games due to be released this year.
-The largest of which. is Star Wars!
+I can tell you that there are 3 stand alone Carcassonne games due to be released this year.
+The largest of which is… Star Wars!

-Disney control much of the look feel of the game, but Klaus-Jurgen had complete control of the rules.
+Disney control much of the look feel of the game, but Klaus-Jurgen thankfully has complete control of the rules.
 It’s the familiar tile laying placement of Carcassonne only with dice based battles along flight paths (roads) and planets.
 Will it retain the iconic meeple piece or have a trademarked ship/token?
-We’ll have to wait and see!
+No one is certain and we’ll have to wait and see!